dalalsoham/crackvash/README.md

 # Crackvash
 ![intro img](https://github.com/Itsmmdoha/crackvash/blob/af6678a912ac96dfa9173d5eeb6d12378d88a20d/crackvash.png?raw=true)

-It's a tool that lets you hack into udvash accounts.
+It's a tool that lets you hack into Udvash accounts.

-## warning:
+## Warning:

 This is a POC (Proof Of Concept) script.
-I found the voulnaribility and I made a tool that can exploit it, just to proove a point.
-I you use it with ill intent, well; you are on your own.
+I found the vulnerability, and I made a tool that can exploit it, just to prove a point.
+If you use it with ill intent, well, you are on your own.
 I will not be responsible for what you do.

 ## Contributing